Fighting for Animal LIberation While Operating in a Production Line: How the Privileged Trigger Trauma and Dehumanize Immigrants

 As anti-speciesist animal rights activists, we focus on the violent emergency happening to animals at every second of everyday but have we ever stopped to consider that there are activists right now feeling like they are in an ER room where absolutely no one would like to help?
 Help you so you can continue to help nonhuman animals.
 Help you because, I don’t know, you’re worth being helped?

 That’s exactly the point I’ve reached.
-After being incessantly involved in Animal Rights activism, even if for only 3 years, I now see myself with a life-long hemorrhage, standing in an ER room, 24/7, with pseudo doctors and nurses.
+After being incessantly involved in Animal Rights activism, even if for only 3 years as an organizer, I now see myself with a life-long hemorrhage, standing in an ER room, 24/7, with pseudo doctors and nurses.
 The staff tells me I’m fine, that I’ll get over it and constantly tries to put that goddamn megaphone in my hands.

 When I sleep 3-4 hours a day and have to organize, coordinate, fit in freelance work, write/rewrite/call/beg/humiliate myself to my lawyer about my +9-year-long immigration case, think of how the hell I’m going to save money to pay for immigration fees, delegate, or when I constantly experience zero proactivity from others, the thought of resting is simply impossible, because workload is rarely fairly distributed in my community.

-When I devoted a huge amount of time designing for Direct Action Everywhere (DxE), organizing and helping them grow and then I happened to express how their members were explicitly xenophobic to my wife and they exhibited too much pride to properly apologize, I was told I should check my own speciesism.
+When I devoted a huge amount of time designing for Direct Action Everywhere (DxE), organizing and helping them grow and then I happened to express how their members were explicitly xenophobic and racist, I was told to check my own speciesism.
 I feel trapped in a space where egos devour souls and resolution doesn’t exist.

 When, collectively, we challenged their racism and I made the personal decision to never associate myself with them again, no one made the extra effort to dissuade and keep me (even though they had until recently referred to me as a “valuable and indispensable member”.)
 It made me realize how disposable one can be in this movement.